 As a photographer and filmmaker I can choose any place to settle down.
 Still, even after “interviewing” other climbing areas like Boulder, SLC, and Las Vegas, I still landed here, nestled in the rolling farmland just a cup of morning coffee shy of the trailhead.

 Before earning my “local” badge, I was among the weekend warrior crowd, rubbing my eyes pulling off the interstate into the hip little hamlet of New Paltz, NY.
 A college town full of requisite college town things like diverse and affordable eats and plenty of watering holes (Mexican Kitchen, iPho, and Gunkin Donuts being local favorites).
-Coffee shops haven’t quite reached a Brooklyn-esque critical mass, but there are more than a few spots in town to quench that oat-milk latte itch.
+Coffee shops haven’t quite reached the critical mass you’d find rock climbing in Washington, for example, but there are more than a few spots in town to quench that oat-milk latte itch.

 Get Steeped in History with Some of the Best Climbing at the Gunks